riddlemethisx/TravelAgencyWebSite/README.md

 # TravelAgencyWebSite
-Travel site made using PHP and JS
+Travel site with admin panel, made using PHP and JS